-Rochelle Humes revealed she is having a tough time with her third pregnancy as her morning sickness is actually lasting all day.
-Sharing a sweet photo of herself enjoying a hug from her daughters Alaia-Mai, six, and Valentina, three, the This Morning star said: "Today has by far been one of the hardest days to get through...this ‘morning’ (or all day) sickness really isn’t budging."
+Rochelle Humes revealed she had a tough time with her third pregnancy as her morning sickness actually lasted all day.
+Sharing a sweet photo of herself enjoying a hug from her daughters Alaia-Mai and Valentina, the This Morning star said: "Today has by far been one of the hardest days to get through...this ‘morning’ (or all day) sickness really isn’t budging."

 Some women may experience several signs aside from a missed period